Ila-bura/mewmes/README.md

 - [Cloudinary](https://cloudinary.com/)
   Used to store media files and images.
 - [Heroku](https://www.heroku.com/)
-  Used to host the deployed site.
+  Used to deploy and store for final deployment.
 - [ElephantSQL](https://www.elephantsql.com/)
   Used to host and operate the PostgresSQL database.